apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Brian Baldinger: 'In a Sport Full of Stars, Lamar Jackson Is the Biggest Star' | Late for Work 12/21**
+**US commits to landing an international astronaut on the Moon**

-You can read more about it [here](https://www.baltimoreravens.com/news/lamar-jackson-brian-baldinger-biggest-star-football).
+You can read more about it [here](https://arstechnica.com/space/2023/12/us-commits-to-landing-an-international-astronaut-on-the-moon/).

 ## Requirements
 - Python 3.8